jo824/using-kit/using-go/second.md

 2. `httptransport.NewServer` is from the package <code>github.com/go-kit/kit/transport/http</code> and it creates a `kit.Server`
                 that wraps an endpoint, a decoder for the request.
 The <code>kit/transport/http.Server</code>code> type implements http.Handler.

-Lets peel this back another layer and look at the Endpoint function, decoders, and encoders that live inside this kit defined type, server, that acts as a wrapper.
+Peeling this back another layer and look at the Endpoint function, decoders, and encoders that live inside this kit defined type, server, that acts as a wrapper.

 An `Endpoint` is the fundamental building block of servers and clients.
 It represents a single RPC method.
 Endpoint type is a function that takes in an interface request and returns an interface response.
 The decoder/encoder